chrisbalzer/Wetting-Complex-Coacervates/README.md

 Navigate to ``run/`` and compile using the Makefile with ``make``.
 Note that the default compiler in the Makefile is ``g++`` with the OpenMP flag.
 The program should compile with any ``gcc`` compiler that supports OpenMP.

 ### Starting a calculation
-Once you have compiled, edit the ``input.dat`` file as necessary.
-Then run the command
+Once you have compiled, one can run the default input file ``input.dat`` using the command,

 ```
 ./WettingCC
 ```

 The output will automatically be generated in the ``run/example/`` folder.
+The default input takes around 15 minutes to run.

 ### Dependencies
 This code requires the header library [Eigen](https://gitlab.com/libeigen/eigen) to run.
 For convenience, the necessary parts of Eigen are included in ``src/external``.